hdsu-bioquant/sincellTE_2022/03_cleanup.md

 But you could also remove variables (i.e. columns) with a  lot of missing values!

 Let's implement some of these strategies:

-Before we do so, let's have a look at the `is.na` function

 ### Strategy 1: removing all rows which have **any** missing values: